Elliott-dev/PROJECT-Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

-1. Loading your friend's data into a dictionary¶
 ![image](https://user-images.githubusercontent.com/94668201/157744556-2c64b369-622b-411f-a068-ea2c81d67d37.png)

 Netflix!
 What started in 1997 as a DVD rental service has since exploded into the largest entertainment/media company by market capitalization, boasting over 200 million subscribers as of January 2021.